bigb123/kiratech-recruitment-task/README.md

 The instructions are in `cleanup.yml` playbook but running it with Ansible return errors.

+Also, the Ansible linter could be improved by not breaking the pipeline execution on warnings.
+Just on errors

 # The inspiration of the Ansible usage

 The inspiration how to use Ansible with Google Cloud comes from the Google